JuicySantos06/hybrid-search-atlas-search-vectorsearch/README.md

 ### Step 8: Run the hybrid_search_text_search_and_vector_search.py file
 > That version 1 uses a basic Atlas Search indexing feature (no typo tolerance, autocomplete, whatsover).
-> Here are a sample of items we queried using that hybrid search engine:
+> Here are a sample of items we queried:
 ```
 * I want an ice cream spoon
 * silver ice cream spoon